jannis1602/ApplicationTimeTracker/README.md

 # ApplicationTimeTracker
-Tracks the time spent on different programs. to start the program run applicationTimetracker.py
+Tracks the time spent on different programs.
+To start the program run applicationTimetracker.py